What Has The Last Year Done To Our Bodies?

 “

 As a society, it seems we easily forget how embodied stress and, more generally, emotion is.
-That is, until it shows up in a physical symptom or state we don't recognize.
+That is, until it shows up in a physical symptom or state we don't recognise.

 ”